This post contains affiliate links.

 How to make Pumpkin Cream Cheese Muffins:

-Mix Cream Cheese Filling: Combine the cream cheese and powdered sugar and mix well until smooth.
-Refrigerate while you make the muffins.
+Cream Cheese Filling: In a small bowl, beat together the cream cheese and powdered sugar until smooth and creamy.
+Refrigerate while you prepare the muffin batter.

-Make Muffin Batter: Combine flour, spices, baking soda, baking powder, and salt.
-Stir and set aside.
-In a separate large bowl, combine the eggs, oil, sugar, and pumpkin purée.
-Mix until well combined.
-Add to the dry ingredients and mix until just incorporated.
+Muffin Batter: In one bowl, whisk together the flour, spices, baking soda, baking powder, and salt.
+In a separate large bowl, mix the eggs, oil, sugar, and pumpkin purée until smooth.
+Gently stir the wet ingredients into the dry ingredients, mixing just until combined.

-Bake: Fill each muffin cup with a heaping tablespoon of batter then place a heaping teaspoon of cream cheese filling into the center of each muffin cup.
-Add additional muffin batter until the cups are ¾ way full.
-Sprinkle crumb topping over the top of each.
-Bake muffins for 18-20 minutes.
-Remove from muffin pan and allow to cool on a wire rack before serving.
+Bake: Spoon a heaping tablespoon of batter into each muffin cup.
+Add a teaspoon of cream cheese filling in the center, then cover with more batter until each cup is about ¾ full.
+Sprinkle generously with the streusel topping.
+Bake for 18–20 minutes, then remove from the pan and let cool on a wire rack before serving.

 Pumpkin Cream Cheese Muffins